heavenlyhash/presentable/PITCHME.md

 <small>what can we do with that?</small>

 - memoize entire builds
+- find comparable results -- O(1) hashmap lookup

+---

+**Outputs are Inputs**

+---

+**Outputs are Inputs**

+Saving outputs emits a hash...

+... it's the same hash as inputs.

+---

+Feed it forward...

+... or look backwards.

+---

+**Formulas are complete descriptions.**

+- Deep Time reproducibility

+**Formulas are self-identifying.**

+- memoize entire builds
-- O(1) hashmap lookup for comparable results
+- find comparable results -- O(1) hashmap lookup